Popdeem/Popdeem-SDK-iOS/Docs/facebook_app_setup.md

 ---

-You will need to set up a Facebook application at the Facebook Dev Centre.
+If your application does not already use Facebook Login, you will need to set up a Facebook application at the Facebook Dev Centre.
 You can do so by following this [Tutorial](https://developers.facebook.com/docs/apps/register "Facebook Tutorial").
 You will need some details from your project first:

 * Your App Identifier - This is found in your XCode Project.
 It will look something like this: It will look something like this: com.yourcompany.popdeemApp

 ---

-When you have created your Facebook Application, you will need to set up some custom Open Graph Objects in order to use Popdeem correctly.
+Inside your Facebook Application, you will need to set up some custom Open Graph Objects in order to use Popdeem correctly.
 You will need two objects:

 * Brand Location, which inherits from **Place** and has an attribute **Geopoints**
 * Photo, which inherits from **Photo**